Eeysirhc/sigmabot/README.md

 ### Help

-For a list of available commands call `.help` in Discord or Telegram.
+For a list of available commands send `.help` as a message in Discord or Telegram.

 ## Customization